directdemocracy-vote/doc/README.md

 ## 2 Components

-The voting system relies on 4 types of organizations:
+The voting system relies on 3 types of organizations:

 1. [trustee](trustee.md): webservice granting endorsements to citizens and other organizations.
 2. [station](station.md): (polling station) webservice for the anonymization of votes.
 3. [publisher](publisher.md): webservice for storing, displaying [publications](publication.md).
-4. [observer](observer.md): webservice checking voting process and displaying referendum results.

 Citizens and organizations own a pair of [private/public cryptographic keys](cryptography.md) allowing them to sign and be identified uniquely.

-The system relies on 8 types of [publication](publication.md):
+The system relies on 7 types of [publication](publication.md):

 1. [citizen](citizen.md): self-signed.
 2. [organization](organization.md): self-signed.
 3. [endorsement](endorsement.md): signed by a citizen or a trustee.
 4. [area](area.md): geographic area for a referendum.
 5. [referendum](referendum.md): self-signed.
-6. [ballot](ballot.md): possibly self-signed, and/or signed by a station and/or a citizen.
+6. [ballot](ballot.md): self-signed and possible also signed by a station.
 7. [registration](registration.md): signed by a citizen and a station.
-8. [vote](vote.md): signed by a ballot.

 ## 3 Workflows